11ty/11ty-website/src/docs/languages/custom.md

     }
 ```

+This functionality is more-or-less identical to the [`compileOptions` `permalink: false` overrides](#compileoptions.permalink-to-override-permalink-compilation), documented later on this page.

 ## Overriding an Existing Template Language

 You can override existing template languages too!
 (Thank you to [Ben Holmes of Slinkity for this contribution](https://github.com/11ty/eleventy/pull/1871)).